ClarkeEarley/Welcome/README.md

 # hello-world
 This is an initial test of github usage.
-No publicly interesting information is stored here
+No publicly interesting information is stored here.

+Eventually, appropriate code for scientifically useful programs such as:
+* CH3M3D
+* HAPPEE

+will be added to this site.